ya61sen/MB-SupCon/README.md

 4. Output of `mixOmics` methods (sPLSDA, sPLS and DIABLO).

-"tuning" folder includes the Jupyter Notebooks for tuning and result visualization.
+"`tuning`" folder includes the Jupyter Notebooks for tuning and result visualization.
 All tuning results are saved in "tuning/save_tuning" folder;

 *(Note: detailed tuning results are not included in this repository because of the huge amount and size of the files.
 You can easily reproduce the tuning results by running notebooks `1b-i - tune with random seeds 1-3.ipynb`, `1b-ii - tune with random seeds 4-6.ipynb`, `1b-iii - tune with random seeds 7-9.ipynb` and `1b-iv - tune with random seeds 10-12.ipynb`.)*

-"embeddings" folder includes feature embedding by MB-SupCon in representation space for all covariates.
+"`embeddings`" folder includes feature embedding by MB-SupCon in representation space for all covariates.

-"figures" folder includes all loss curves of MB-SupCon and generated lower-dimensional scatter plots by different methods including MB-SupCon.
+"`figures`" folder includes all loss curves of MB-SupCon and generated lower-dimensional scatter plots by different methods including MB-SupCon.

-"models" folder includes trained models.
+"`models`" folder includes trained models.

-"outputs" folder includes the output PC1 and PC2 scores (by PCA) used for lower-dimensional scatter plots.
+"`outputs`" folder includes the output PC1 and PC2 scores (by PCA) used for lower-dimensional scatter plots.

-"other methods" folder includes the codes, plots and outputs of the other methods including MLP, MB-simCLR, `mixOmics` methods (sPLSDA, sPLS and DIABLO) for comparison with MB-SupCon.
+"`other_methods`" folder includes the codes, plots and outputs of the other methods including MLP, MB-simCLR, `mixOmics` methods (sPLSDA, sPLS and DIABLO) for comparison with MB-SupCon.

 **Codes**